 - In a simulation at the start of Rogue Squadron, Corran rams an opposing TIE Bomber with his X-Wing.
 If they had hit head-on, the Bomber's mass advantage would have been enough to overcome the X-Wing's shields, destroying both ships.
 Instead they hit at a glancing angle, Corran's shields were reduced to a third, and the Bomber got all bent out of shape and went out of control, careening out of the fight.

-- In the Star Trek Expanded Universe novel Federation, the Enterprise-D rams a Romulan Warbird, under rather difficult-to-duplicate conditions.
+- In Star Trek: Federation the Enterprise-D rams a Romulan Warbird under rather difficult-to-duplicate conditions.
 Picard even phrases the order as "Ramming speed!" and tilts Enterprise relative to the Romulan ship so the saucer hull acts like an axe blade to cut the Warbird's "head" off.
 The Enterprise, due to having all power routed to the structural integrity field, thus giving the hull a strength rivalling Neutronium, is mostly undamaged.
 The Warbird, which has just been hit by an enormous object traveling at a large fraction of C, is reduced to bits no larger than a computer chip.
 Worf is so admiring that he loses his English for a few seconds.

 There were several reasons this shouldn't have worked.
 If the warp core hadn't been forced into an emergency shutdown, if all available power hadn't been diverted into the SIF, if they weren't covered by a boundary-layer cloaking effect from yet another Warbird, if everybody hadn't been at relative rest, if the target Warbird hadn't had their shields set for combat conditions rather than simple navigation (which would have at least diverted an Enterprise-D-size rock)... you get the idea.
 It was a one-in-a-BIG-NUMBER occurrence — which is lampshaded as "not being in the manual".
 Commander Riker jokes that he isn't sure whether Starfleet will commend or court-martial Picard for it, while Picard says he'll settle for a re-fit.
 The narrator soon remarks that it would be easier to list the parts of the Enterprise that weren't damaged by the maneuver.